TobikoData/sqlmesh/docs/quick_start.md

 This project demonstrates key SQLMesh features by walking through the SQLMesh workflow on a simple data pipeline.
 This section describes the project structure and the SQLMesh concepts you will encounter as you work through it.

+The term "pipeline" is generic and usually refers to more than a collection of models and the relationships among them.
+We use instead the more specific term "directed acyclic graph" (or "DAG") to refer to the models and relationships in a SQLMesh project.
+In this context, "graph" is synonymous with "network" - each model is a node in the network, and two models are linked if one of them `SELECT`s from the other.
+A SQLMesh project's model graph is "acyclic" because it cannot contain cycles where two models `SELECT` from one another, either directly or indirectly via other models.

-The project structure is a three-model pipeline with a CSV file as the only data source:
+The project structure is a three-model DAG with a CSV file as the only data source:

 ```
 ┌─────────────┐